BIDS/repro-case-studies/case-studies/omesnard.md

 2) Define what the term "reproducibility" means to you generally and/or in the particular context of your case study.

-We would like to mention that the term "reproducibility" may be specific to our research area and would not have the same connotation for others.
+How we understand the term "reproducibility" may be particular to our research area and others may understand it differently.
+We view it in the following way.
-Given a set of inputs and a set of instructions, if two independent researchers arrive to the same conclusions, the study deserves the tag "reproducible".
+Given a set of inputs and a set of instructions, if two independent researchers can arrive at the same conclusions, the study deserves the tag "reproducible."
-There is also a concept of tolerance associated with reproducibility and a fine distinction to made with replicability (Drummond, 2009).
+It thus is distinguished from *replicability*, and may also involve the idea of tolerance (Drummond, 2009).
-In computational fluid dynamics, replicability can be achieved by using the same numerical code to re-generate the results, while reproducibility can be obtained using a different code (even a different method).
+In computational fluid dynamics, replication of a study can be achieved by using the same numerical code to re-generate the results, while reproducibility of the findings can involve using a different code (or even a different method).
-We learned from experiences that reproducibility was more challenging than replicability.
+We learned from our experiences that reproducibility can be more challenging than replicability.

 ##### Workflow diagram